-FPT_TST.1.1 The TSF shall run a suite of self tests [selection: during initial start-up, periodically during normal operation, at the request of the authorized user, at the conditions [assignment: conditions under which self test should occur]] to demonstrate the correct operation of the TSF.
-FPT_TST.1.2 The TSF shall provide authorized users with the capability to verify the integrity of TSF data.
-FPT_TST.1.3 The TSF shall provide authorized users with the capability to verify the integrity of stored TSF executable code.
+FPT\TST.1.1 The TSF shall run a suite of self tests at the conditions see Table 6 to demonstrate the correct operation of the TSF.

+FPT\TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data.

+FPT\TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code.